Undergraduate Research

 Grading:

-Your final grade will be determined based on the grade recommendation from your research advisor and completion of final report.
-Students are required to turn in a final report no later than December 6, 2024 (last day of classes).
-If a student fails to turn in the final report, an Incomplete grade (I) will be assigned until this requirement has been fulfilled.
-If a student completes the final report, the grade that the faculty advisor assigns will be awarded.
-Research advisors are required to provide the final grade through our web-based system by December 16, 2024.
+If a student fails to submit and present their research poster, an Incomplete (I) grade will be assigned until this requirement is fulfilled.
+If a student completes and presents their research poster, the grade assigned by the faculty advisor will be awarded.
+Research advisors are required to provide the final grade through our web-based system by May 11, 2025.
 If a professor does not provide a final grade for a student by this date, an Incomplete grade (I) will be assigned until a grade is provided by the professor.

 BCH/CHM 492 & 493